Joacovj/Calculator/readme.txt

-Creating a Simple GUI Calculator
+I created this calculator with a simple and interactive GUI